-You can use the Montage Wizard to automatically build a video in minutes.
+You can use the Slideshow Wizard to automatically build a video or a slideshow in minutes.
 All you need to do is provide the Wizard with some video clips or photos, choose a music track, and let the Wizard cut and build the video for you.
-You can also use the Montage Wizard to create slideshows.

-1. On the File import tab, click Quick Video to open the Wizard.
+1. On File import on the Import tab, click Slideshow Wizard to open the Wizard.